 “So many people insist on being either pro-Freudian or anti-Freudian, pro-scientific-psychology or anti-scientific-psychology, etc. In my opinion any such loyalty positions are silly.
 Our job is to integrate these various truths into the whole truth, which should be our only loyalty”Abraham H. Maslow | Humanist Psychologist

 Abraham Maslow offered a theory of human motivation that was born of a movement towards a positive-growth view of humanity.
 Before this, a popular and dominant view was that all human motivation was driven by dark and unseen unconscious forces that lurked within the recesses of the mind.
-Maslow didn’t deny negative motivation, or “deficiency-needs” as he termed them, but instead asked that we consider “growth-needs” as just as valid a motivator of human behaviour.
-He envisaged growth of the individual and the species, towards a “Full-humanness” through ultimate self-realisation, or “self-actualisation” as he termed it.
+Maslow didn’t deny negative motivation or “deficiency needs”, as he termed them, but instead asked that we consider “growth needs” as just as valid a motivator of human behaviour.
+He envisaged the growth of the individual and the species towards “Full-humanness” through ultimate self-realisation, or “self-actualisation”, as he termed it.

 When I read these lines almost 80 years after they were first written, I cannot help but draw comparisons to the philosophy of Purposeful Accident and the ideas about work that have been parading through my mind.
 The ideas are not new, they are not uniquely mine, but it is remarkable to find that eminent others have already been speaking of the things that became apparent to me, alone in my insignificant corner of the world.
 It is that which draws me further into Maslow’s work.